hlakshm2/multi-docker/README.md

 # multi-docker
-A fibonacci calculator by index that stores all previously calculated values on AWS RDS and AWS Elastic Cache.
+A fibonacci calculator by index that stores all previously calculated values on AWS RDS and AWS Elastic Cache

 Project demonstrating CI-CD pipeline Development --> Github --> Travis CI --> Docker Hub --> Multi-container deployment to AWS Beanstalk.$